avo-hq/docs.avohq.io/docs/2.0/resources.md

 ### `model_resource_mapping`

-Usually an Avo Resource maps to one Rails model.
-So there will be a one-to-one relation between them.
+Usually, an Avo Resource maps to one Rails model.
+So there will be a one-to-one relationship between them.
 But there will be scenarios where you'd like to create another resource for the same model.

 Let's take as an example the `User` model.
 You'll have an `UserResource` associated with it.